rpifuntime/ADIF_Logger/README.md

 ### **Dependencies**
 This script uses only standard Python libraries (`tkinter` for the GUI and `datetime` for time handling).
 No additional installation is required.

----

-Let me know if you need help with customization or enhancements!